Mark-MDO47/PrisonDilemmaTourney/README.md

 Another factor that can affect the tournament is the concept of errors.
 In the real world, sometimes factors intervene to prevent us from implementing the choice we made.
 This tournament will range through some percentage of these errors.

 Another factor is the number of rounds per match.
 Again, this tournament will range through a range of rounds per match.
 If the number of rounds was known to be 10, you could have an algorithm always `defect` on the last round!

+The tournament will also include an "evolution" section, in which multiples of each algorithm are all started.
+In each evolution, each instance of algorithm is competed against all the others and then the worst few scorers are replaced with instances of the highest few scorers.
+This usually shows a clear winner pretty soon, with most eliminated and perhaps one or two others persisting at a low level.